tqtezos/minter-sdk/packages/minter-contracts/ligo/src/fixed_price_sale/README.md

 <a name="allowlisted-extension"></a>
 ## Allowlisted extension

-Some contract versions allow restricting the set of FA2 contracts that can participate in them.
+Some contract versions allow restricting the set of FA2 contracts that can be used for `Sale_tokens`.
+Only tokens from specifically defined contracts can be sold in these versions of the contract.

 <a name="allowlist-entrypoints"></a>
 ### Entrypoints